-SpaPerb
+scPerb

-Inspired by the transfer learning paradigm, we presented SpaPerb, a generative model that can learn the “content” Zcctrl and Zcstim of the cell types from both the control and stimulus datasets, and transfer the style Zsctrl from the control dataset to the stimulus dataset Zsstim.
+Inspired by the transfer learning paradigm, we presented scPerb, a generative model that can learn the “content” Zcctrl and Zcstim of the cell types from both the control and stimulus datasets, and transfer the style Zsctrl from the control dataset to the stimulus dataset Zsstim.

 In the inference stage, given a specific cell type from the control dataset Xctrl, and a randomly generated variable r, SpaPerb will extract the cell type-related features Zcctrl, and project r to latent space as the dataset-specific transfer latent variable δs , and reconstruct the pseudo-stimulus cell type Xstim based on Zcctrl and δs.
-We implement SpaPerb with the variational auto-encoder (VAE), with a content encoder $E_^c(.) $ for cell-type awareness features and a style encoder Eϕs. for the dataset transformation, and a decoder DΦ. to reconstruct the samples from the latent variables.
+We implement scPerb with the variational auto-encoder (VAE), with a content encoder $E_^c(.) $ for cell-type awareness features, and a style encoder Eϕs. for the dataset transformation, and a decoder DΦ. to reconstruct the stimulated data from the latent variables.

 Encoders